Liberos-Systems/libinotify/README.md

 An example of how to use this library can be found in the 'examples' directory.
 When building the library, you can also build the example by setting the 'BUILD_EXAMPLE' variable to true. **Please note that by default, this is set to false.**

 ## Build, Compile and Install Commands
+Please execute these commands in the root directory of the project.
 ```bash
 rm -rf build/
 meson build